gavinsimpson/fromthebottomoftheheap/_posts/2015-06-02-something-rotten.md

 - packages
 active: blog
 category: R
+alert: "I have modified <i>slightly</i> the juxtaposition of Oliver Keyes' tweet and the subsequent comments about broken vignettes (and expanded it to packages to further distance this from the tweet).
+It was not my intention to link Oliver, via his tweet, with poor packagers.
+I only used the tweet to exemplify a common complaint I hear."
 ---

 On Twitter and elsewhere there has been much wailing and gnashing of teeth for some time over one particular aspect of the R ecosphere: [CRAN](http://cran.r-project.org/).
 I'm not here to argue that everything is peachy --- far from it in fact --- but I am going to argue that the problems we face *do not* begin and end with CRAN or one or more of it's maintainers.